grails/grails-views/README.md

 Note that `hal.links()` has to be the first element within the `json{}` closure.

+If you prefer to let the plugin handle the rendering of your object you can use the `hal.render` method:

+    model {
+        Book book
+    }
+    json hal.render(book)

+The `hal.render` method works the same as the `g.render` method, accepting the same argument, the difference being it will output HAL links for the object via `hal.links`.

 You can set the HAL content type to an explicit content type or one of the named content types defined in `grails.mime.types` in `application.yml`: